-During 2018, Athabasca took a number of steps to enhance liquidity to ensure financial resiliency.
 In the second quarter of 2018, Athabasca renewed its \$120 million Amended Credit Facility.
 See "Capital Structure - Revolving Senior Secured Credit Facility".
 Early in the fourth quarter, the Company obtained the release of a \$41.5 million letter of credit from the Trans Mountain Pipeline Expansion project and secured a \$25 million unsecured letter of credit facility with a Canadian bank that is supported by a performance guarantee from Export Development Canada.
 See "Capital Structure - LC Facilities".
-In December we reduced our head office staff by approximately 25%.
+In December the Company reduced head office staff by approximately 25%.